Ombudsman report into loyalist murders 'deeply disturbing'

 - Published

-A Police Ombudsman report into links between members of the security forces and loyalist murders in Northern Ireland is “deeply disturbing” and “simply appalling", the Taoiseach (Irish prime minister) has said.
+A Police Ombudsman report into links between members of the security forces and loyalist murders in Northern Ireland is “deeply disturbing” and “simply appalling", the taoiseach (Irish prime minister) has said.

 In her report, Marie Anderson identified “collusive behaviour” on the part of the police in her investigation into 11 murders.